 This guide is a brief overview of the cybersecurity educational and career opportunities in Delaware.

 As the first state, Delaware’s adoption of technology gives its population new opportunities.
-While the economy’s focused on its abundance for sand and gravel and holding of the country’s biggest chemical manufacturers, jobs in technology, finance, and business make way as the new staple for production.
+While the economy’s focused on its abundance of sand and gravel and holding of the country’s biggest chemical manufacturers, jobs in technology, finance, and business make way as the new staple for production.

 However, a new economic sector is emerging in Delaware.
 As mining, chemical production, and business continually slow down due to limited supply, job openings in cybersecurity continue to increase.